 - Observe all laws and regulations, both U.S. and non-U.S., that apply to business abroad. - Paying bribes to government officials is absolutely prohibited, even if those bribes are common practice.
-You may not give, promise to give or authorize the giving to a foreign official, a foreign political party, or official thereof or any candidate for foreign political office any money or offer, gift, promise to give or authorize the giving of anything of value to influence any act or decision, to induce such official, party or candidate to do or omit to do any act in violation of the lawful duty of such official, party or candidate, or to induce such official, party or candidate to use his or her influence with a foreign government or agency to affect or influence any act or decision of such foreign government or agency. - Do not cooperate with illegal boycotts. - Observe all licensing requirements and the requirements of applicable import and export control laws.
+You may not give, promise to give or authorize the giving to a foreign official, a foreign political party, or official thereof or any candidate for foreign political office any money or offer, gift, promise to give or authorize the giving of anything of value to influence any act or decision, to induce such official, party or candidate to do or omit to do any act in violation of the lawful duty of such official, party, or candidate, or to induce such official, party, or candidate to use their influence with a foreign government or agency to affect or influence any act or decision of such foreign government or agency.
+Company Personnel must conduct all dealings on behalf of the Company in compliance with applicable laws and regulations, including without limitation the federal Anti-Kickback Statute, the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, and applicable state and international anti-bribery and anti-kickback statutes. - Do not cooperate with illegal boycotts. - Observe all licensing requirements and the requirements of applicable import and export control laws.